 The band was founded in 2007 as North Atlanta Pipes & Drums, by four seasoned musicians: pipers Brad Beaton, Mark Blihovde, Robbie Rogers, and drummer JJ Hayden.
 They strived to bring something new and different to the local piping scene.
 Their vision was, and remains, to bring together a core of accomplished pipers and drummers that love to play, who are ready to compete, and who will welcome and nurture developing players.

 Our first full competition season was 2009, and the results were favorable.
 By utilizing innovative methods and ideas, the band has continued to improve each year.
 By 2012, we took 1st place at three out of four contests we entered.
 2013 ended with First place wins at Scotland County and Stone Mountain.
 We finished 2014 with a 4th place overall in the EUSPBA (Eastern United States Pipe Band Association) Grade 5, and 2nd place overall in 2015.
 We maintained our high level of play throughout 2016, culminating in a first place win at Stone Mountain.
-EUSPBA rewarded us with an upgrade to the Grade 4 competition level where we begin competing in 2017.
+EUSPBA rewarded us with an upgrade to the Grade 4 competition level where we began competing in 2017.